ufjschool/ob-s14/drafts/second/burlesque.md

 Warm, dreamlike red light permeates the stage.
 A sultry woman’s voice melds with jazz, leading the audience down a nostalgic road to a time of martinis and cinched waists.
 A raven-haired beauty from another world floats onstage in a polka dot dress, her bright eyes ready to capture the imaginations of the crowd.
 Before long, she’ll have them in the palm of her hand.

-The burlesque performer whose stage name is Stella O’Hare removes her intricate costume slowly and deliberately, piece by piece.
+A burlesque performer whose stage name is Stella O’Hare removes her intricate costume slowly and deliberately, piece by piece.
 First her 50s-era hat and gloves, then her broad-skirted dress, revealing a bright red corset.
 She takes her cues from the audience, who cheer and beckon at her insistence; she won’t take it off unless they tell her to.

 Down to lacey black lingerie, she conceals her body with large white feathered fans.
 A carefully choreographed dance teases the audience with glimpses of a thigh or waist.
 She connects with her audience, looking them in the eyes and hanging her every move on their cheers until the crowd is frenzied.